President Neal Smatresk with his wife, Debbie Smatresk.

 A biologist and researcher by training, President Smatresk has devoted much of his career to supporting K-20 science outreach programs and STEM development.

 As a biologist, he concentrated his research on gaining a better understanding of how the respiratory neurobiology of vertebrates changed in the evolutionary transition from water to air breathing.
-His research has garnered substantial grant support and has resulted in more than 50 papers and book chapters, and grants from the National Science Foundation and National Institutes of Health.
-President Smatresk also has received a number of teaching awards.
+His research has garnered substantial grant support and has resulted in more than 50 papers and book chapters, as well as grants from the National Science Foundation and National Institutes of Health.
+President Smatresk also has received several teaching awards.
 His undergraduate alma mater, Gettysburg College, awarded him a Distinguished Alumni of the Year Award in 2011.

 Academic Background